Geography of North Korea: Environment

 The environment of North Korea is diverse, encompassing alpine, forest, farmland, freshwater, and marine ecosystems.

-In recent years, the environment has been reported to be in a state of "crisis", "catastrophe", or "collapse".

 Cultivation, logging, and natural disasters have all put pressure on North Korea's forests.
 During the economic crisis of the 1990s, deforestation accelerated, as people turned to the woodlands to provide firewood and food.
 This in turn has led to soil erosion, soil depletion, and increased risk of flooding.
 In response, the government has promoted a tree planting program.
 Based on satellite imagery, it was estimated in 2013 that 40% of forest cover had been lost since 1985.
 A forest restoration policy was adopted in 2012.

 Boundaries, coastline, and islands

-North Korea has an area of 120,538 km², of which 120,408 km² is land and 130 km² is water.
+North Korea has an area of 120,538 km2, of which 120,408 km2 is land and 130 km2 is water.
 It has 1671.5 km of land boundaries; of these, 1416 km are with China, 238 km are with South Korea, and 17.5 km are with Russia.

 The Korean Peninsula extends about 1000 km southward from the northeast Asian continental landmass.
 The 8460 km coastline of Korea is highly irregular, and North Korea accounts for 2495 km of this, roughly one-third.
 Some 3579 islands lie adjacent to the Korean Peninsula, mostly along the south and west coasts.

 The southern stretch of its east coast forms the northern side of the East Korea Bay.
 At the headland Musu Dan, this ends and the coast turns sharply northward.

-A recent global remote sensing analysis suggested that there were 1,483km² of tidal flats in North Korea, making it the 21st ranked country in terms of tidal flat area.
+A recent global remote sensing analysis suggested that there were 1,483 km2 of tidal flats in North Korea, making it the 21st ranked country in terms of tidal flat area.